SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/tw/Other-Plugins/Developer-Guide/Developer-Guide-(2-Creating-the-Addon).md

 You can find your default config under `src/main/resources/config.yml`.

 This `Config` class comes from Slimefun / dough.
 So you won't see this in any non-Slimefun Projects.
+So you won't see this in any non-Slimefun Projects.

 You can read values directly from this class using the appropriate getters: